Hakimbek/my-git-notes/Undoing/Revert/README.md

 ## Git Revert to Previous Commit
 Suppose you have made a change to a file say newfile2.txt of your project.
 And later, you remind that you have made a wrong commit in the wrong file or wrong branch.
 Now, you want to undo the changes you can do so.
 Git allows you to correct your mistakes.

 We can undo it by git revert command.
 To undo the changes, we will need the commit-ish.
-To check the commit-ish, run the below command:
+To check the commit-id, run the below command:
 ```
 $ git log
 ```